 Why Do I Need to Know These Terms?

 There will be a LOT more terms for you to learn with your intro to ham radio.
-With a duplex, you simply need to understand these items to program your radio to talk to repeaters – and trust me, you are going to want to tap into repeaters right away.
+With a duplex, you simply need to understand these items to program your ham radio equipment to talk to repeaters – and trust me, you are going to want to tap into repeaters right away.

 Where Can I Find Repeaters In My Area

 Once you get your first radio, google what simplex and duplex frequencies are active in your area.
-This could be repeaters, other hams, public service, fire, police, air, rail, marine, weather, commercial businesses, etc. You’ll notice as you go that repeaters are heavily in use.
+This could be local repeaters, other hams, public service, fire, police, air, rail, marine, weather, commercial businesses, etc. You’ll notice as you go that repeaters are heavily in use.

 A great online source to find this info for free is: